-The source of income is determined as follows:
+As a rule, the source of income is determined as follows:

-- Interest and dividends It is determined by the residence or place of incorporation of the payer. - Services compensation It is determined by the place where the services are rendered. - Rents and royalties It is determined by the place where the property is located or by the place of use, or of the privilege of using patents, copyrights, trademarks, goodwill and other similar property. - Profit on the sale of inventory It is determined by the place where the title of goods is transferred.
-There is an exemption for the acquisition of products manufactured outside of Puerto Rico. - 5) Profit on the sale of personal property It is determined by the place where the title of such property is transferred. - 6) Profit on the sale of real property It is determined by the place where such property is located.
+- (1) Interest and dividends Based on the residence or place of incorporation of the payer. - (2) Compensation for services Based on where services are rendered. - (3) Rents and royalties Based on where the property is located or the place of use or the privilege of using patents, copyrights, trademarks, goodwill (goodwill) or other similar property. - (4) Gain on sale of inventory If the property sold was acquired by purchase from unrelated persons, it is determined by where you transferred the title of the goods; to determine the source of income from the sale of inventory produced by the seller, or acquired by purchase from related persons, see sections 1035.04 and 1035.05 of the Code. - (5) Gain on sale of personal property other than inventory -Based on the residence of the seller; certain exceptions apply in the case of depreciable property and intangible assets, as well as, sales through offices or other places of business located outside of Puerto Rico. - (6) Gain on sale of real property It is determined by the place where the property is located.